-The Lumen Program provides students at the Newman College Secondary campus with a range of opportunities for academic enrichment, both within the classroom and beyond.
+Newman College provides Secondary students a range of opportunities for academic enrichment, both within the classroom and beyond.
 The program aims to develop the many aspects of critical, collaborative and creative thinking related to philosophical thought and discussion.

 The Program offers a range of co-curricular activities that test and expand the horizons of thinking among our gifted and talented student community, for instance:

 - Philosophy Cafe

 - AGWA Art and Philosophy Day